JahanAjani/CacheAsService/README.md

 - Go to browser/postman all apis are hosted at `localhost:8080`

 ### Currently 5 APIs are supported:
+For easy usage you can copy `local cache as a service apis.postman_collection.json` and open it in postman to use below apis.

 Cache index url: `localhost:8080/cache/`

 Auth api to get valid unique auth-token for user: